Current domestic scholarships on offer

 Macquarie University is recognised globally as one of Australia’s leading research universities.
 We recently earned a 5-star rating in the QS World Rankings, including the highest rating for employability.

 Macquarie University’s Centre for the Health Economy (MUCHE) was established to undertake innovative research on health, ageing and human services.
 Its vision is to create a world where decision makers are empowered with applied, trusted and influential research into health and human services policy and systems.

 Macquarie University and MUCHE have recently partnered with five pharmaceutical companies to develop a unique and innovative HDR program, the first of its kind in Australia.
 These partners include Amgen Australia, Janssen Australia, MSD Australia, Pfizer Australia, and Roche Australia.

 The program is aimed at high calibre students willing to undertake research relevant to the pharmaceutical sector and government.
 This includes:

-While specific research questions would be determined by the student and their supervisor, students can also draw on outcomes from an annual pharmaceutical sector research workshop that has been organised and facilitated by MUCHE.
-This can be accessed here.
+While specific research questions would be determined by the student and their supervisor, students can also draw on outcomes from an annual pharmaceutical sector research workshop that will be organised and facilitated by MUCHE.
+Previous workshop outcomes can be found here.

 Dr Henry Cutler